Big data, mobile and The Internet of Things (IoT) remote monitoring are transformational to the automation of business processes.

-- velocity (the speed with which data is gathered and flows through your systems)
+- Velocity with which data is gathered and flows through your systems.

 Most often, from a business perspective, you’re collecting data to review and validate your business processes.
 There’s another variant of data that’s enabled by the “things” that you’re attaching to the Internet.
 More advanced hardware at lower costs provides information in real time about the condition and location of “things” and enables remote diagnostics and even remote service.
 For example, equipment, refrigeration units, HVAC systems, are being equipped with sensors, so you can better understand your business processes and make smarter decisions.

 Own your data.